 By 2020, roughly 50% of the American workforce will be Millennials, and that number will jump considerably to 75% by 2025.
-Companies are evolving away from traditional 9-to-5, corporate ladder, workplace structures and focusing on essential things like culture, flexible work hours, coaching and mentorship.
-Organizations need to be innovative in the way they attract and retain sales talent, as reps are quick to job hop if they are unfulfilled or unable to hit quotas.
+In an effort to embrace that surge in numbers, companies are evolving away from traditional 9-to-5 schedules, corporate ladders, and workplace structures, and focusing on essential things like culture, flexible work hours, coaching, and mentorship.
+In this new world, organizations need to be innovative in the way they attract and retain sales talent, as reps are quick to job hop if they are unfulfilled or unable to hit quotas.

-The quickest way to crush your reps excitement for a new role?
-Death by powerpoint, or forcing them to watch monotone video recordings of a person droning on and on about workplace processes.
-The craving for instant gratification and feedback makes millennials quick to adapt, change and learn faster and smarter.
-Through technology and online resources, they learned to become self-sufficient, creating a workforce and think-team of innovators.
-Younger sales reps are looking to move at a quicker pace and want to see results, and success, faster.
+The quickest way to crush your reps’ excitement for a new role?
+Death by PowerPoint, or forcing them to watch monotone video recordings of a person droning on and on about workplace processes.
+The craving for instant gratification and feedback makes Millennials quick to adapt, change, and learn faster and smarter.
+Through technology and online resources, they’ve learned to become self-sufficient, creating a workforce of innovators.
+Younger sales reps move at a quicker pace and want to see results – and success – faster.

 After all, the goal is to close deals faster and shorten the sales cycle.
-Therefore an organization must offer sales tools that align with this sense of immediacy.
-It’s valuable to create an onboarding experience that aligns with millennial values so they can become productive members of your workforces more quickly.
-Here are some surefire ways to modernize your onboarding process and keep new millennial sales reps ramped-up, engaged and ready to start selling faster and more efficiently:
+And let’s not forget that, increasingly, the people making buying decisions are Millennials as well.
+Therefore, an organization must offer sales tools that align with this sense of immediacy.
+It’s valuable to create an onboarding experience that aligns with millennial values so they can become productive members of your workforce more quickly.

-Millennial sales reps are typically tech-savvy and quick to embrace cutting-edge sales tools that are accessible from a mobile device such as a smartphone or tablet.
-Millennials are accustomed to having information at their fingertips.
-With social media channels and chat applications like Kik, What’s App and Facebook Messenger, it’s no wonder social selling has become the new norm for younger reps.
+Millennial sales reps are accustomed to having information at their fingertips.
+They also crave the ability to choose when and where they work.
+With social media channels and chat applications like Snapchat, Kik, WhatsApp, and Facebook Messenger, it’s no wonder flexibility and connectivity have become the new norm for younger reps.

-Workplace chat applications such as Slack, who recently surpassed 6 million users, are becoming commonplace to interact with coworkers.
+Workplace chat applications such as Slack, which recently surpassed 12 million daily active users, are becoming commonplace to interact with coworkers.
+The same goes for knowledge sharing platforms where reps can access knowledge and share their own insights side-by-side.
 There is no longer the need to be continuously plugged in, as mobile applications allow reps to take vital information and resources with them on the go.
-Technology can simplify the onboarding process and shorten the sales rep overall time-to-productivity while being cost-effective in the long term.
+Technology can simplify the onboarding process and shorten the sales rep’s overall time-to-productivity while being cost-effective in the long term.